-The Plan receives contributions in accordance with collective bargaining agreements between various employers and SEIU Local 32BJ.
-These collective bargaining agreements provide that employers contribute to the Fund on behalf of each covered employee on the basis of a fixed rate per week.
-The Compliance Office will provide you, upon written request, with information as to whether a particular employer is contributing to the Plan on behalf of Participants working under a collective bargaining agreement and, if so, to which program of benefits the employer is contributing.
+The Plan receives contributions in accordance with collective bargaining agreements between various employers and the Union.
+The Compliance Office will provide you, upon written request, with information as to whether a particular employer is contributing to the Plan on behalf of Participants working under a collective bargaining agreement, and if so, to which program of benefits the employer is contributing.